cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 | Some users want to anticipate what the guidance will be if the tier changes. 	| The user can see the information for all tiers by leaving out the county information or by searching on a county that is in another tier. 	| Metric to benchmark and track to see if goal gets achieved? 	|
 | Users seeking industry guidance are not always aware that there may be related county guidance that goes beyond the state mandates. 	| The new design is more intentional about the language to make this clear, and offers links to relevant county websites. 	| Metric to benchmark and track to see if goal gets achieved? 	|

-The lead designer prototyped the Industry guidance and blueprint merge MVP which still relies on communicating information through PDFs, but it also incorporates the value of the “Search Results”  because now a user can find their industry guidance through the search features and also get information about their tier in context.
+The lead designer prototyped the proposed solution which still relies on communicating information through PDFs, but it also incorporates the value of the “Search Results”.
+Now a user can find their industry guidance through the search features and also get information about their tier in context.
+Two of the core unmet needs found during the discovery process.

 ![MVP](https://cagov.github.io/covid19.ca.gov-site-eng-playbook/content/images/mvp.jpg)